- Military Basics

 - Service members get a tax-free housing allowance when government quarters are not provided.

-- The size of the monthly subsidy is based on your rank, location and family size.
+- The size of the monthly benefits is based on your rank, location and family size.
 It is intended to cover part of your rent or mortgage payment so you can live off base comparably to civilians.

 Low-cost life insurance